 At Beechworth Secondary College, we understand that the transition from primary to secondary school can be an exciting time and challenging for others, for both parents and children alike.
 With this in mind, we introduce prospective students to our school over a series of transition days throughout the year prior to attending the College.
-We also organize Year 7 parent information nights, so that new parents can tour the college facilities, meet the staff and gain an understanding of what is on offer to students at the College.
+We also organise Year 7 parent information nights, so that new parents can tour the college facilities, meet the staff and gain an understanding of what is on offer to students at the College.

 Tours of the school with the Principal can be arranged by contacting the office.